 - Navigational - these queries have users searching for a brand name or using internal site search to find relevant information from a site

 - Transactional - users making this type of search query will have likely completed their research and be ready to invest in a service

 Understanding these ‘wants’ is crucial to nailing user intent.
 Unfortunately, many sites tend to do a bad job of this, producing content that swings too heavily in one direction by either solely answering transactional or informational queries.
 By taking a balanced approach, you’ll score better rankings, improved conversions and more opportunities to reach your target audience.

 To create content that targets your audience and provides a balanced response to search queries, it’s all about keywords.
 The right keywords can make or break your content.
-Our SEO Executive, Alicia Boukersi, has written a guide to carrying out keyword research and identifying opportunities that you should check out here.

 2. Let users know they’re in the right place

 Visitors to your website won’t necessarily come straight into it through a service page; they may have come through your home page, a blog post or via social media.
 So when they come to your service page, make sure they immediately know they are in the right place.
 Make this clear by giving them a top-level view of what you do, the unique value you offer and a call to action to persuade them to choose your services over a competitors.

 What’s more, users that are further along the buying journey will have everything they need to make a decision, including how to get in touch with you.